Skip to main content

 In August 2018, the Industrial Hemp Act became effective in Illinois.
 This Act expanded the growing and processing of hemp outside of higher education and researchers, and allowed for farmers and others to plant and process hemp in Illinois.
 The Illinois Department of Agriculture's Rules on that program can be found at 8 IAC 1200.
 Those Rules became effective in April 2019.

 In November 2020, Illinois, through the Illinois Department of Agriculture (IDOA), submitted a Hemp Plan to the United States Department of Agriculture (USDA), which was approved.
 In March of 2021, a new set of rules was published by the federal government, which required revision of Illinois's hemp plan.
-IDOA has submitted a new Hemp Plan, which USDA has approved.
-IDOA plans to commence the administrative rulemaking process in early 2022 to update our adminitrative rules in accordance with the Plan.
+IDOA has commenced the administrative rulemaking process to update our administrative rules in accordance with the amended Illinois Hemp Plan, which was USDA approved in 2024.